matteobrusa/Tumbless/README.md

 # Tumbless
-A bloggin platfrom based only on Amazon S3 (and your browser)
+A blogging platform based only on Amazon S3 (and your browser)